pejuangvscode/smart_attendance/readme.md

 - **Performance**: Optimize app performance and responsiveness
 - **Testing**: Add unit tests and integration tests
 - **Documentation**: Improve code documentation and user guides

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support & Contact

-For support, questions, or feedback:
-- **Email**: support@smartattendance.com
-- **Issues**: Create an issue on GitHub for bug reports
-- **Feature Requests**: Use GitHub discussions for feature suggestions
-- **Documentation**: Check the wiki for detailed guides

----

-**Smart Attendance System** - Making attendance management simple, efficient, and modern!

-*Built with ❤️ using Jetpack Compose*